18 Causal mechanisms

 A more recent illustration of plausible causal inference is discussed by Gillies (2011).
 Gillies (2011) focuses on the paper by Doll and Peto (1976), which studied the mortality rates of male doctors between 1951 and 1971.
 The data of Doll and Peto (1976) showed “a striking correlation between smoking and lung cancer” (Gillies, 2011, p.
 111).
 Gillies (2011) argues that “this correlation was accepted at the time by most researchers (if not quite all!) as establishing a causal link between smoking and lung cancer.”
 Indeed Doll and Peto themselves say explicitly (p.
 1535) that “the excess mortality from cancer of the lung in cigarette smokers is caused by cigarette smoking.”
 In contrast, while Doll and Peto (1976) had highly statistically significant evidence of an association between smoking and heart disease, they were cautious about drawing inferences of a direct causal explanation for the association.
 Doll and Peto (1976, p.
 1528) point out that “to say that these conditions were related to smoking does not necessarily imply that smoking caused … them.
 The relation may have been secondary in that smoking was associated with some other factor, such as alcohol consumption or a feature of the personality, that caused the disease.”

 Gillies (2011) then discusses extensive research into atherosclerosis between 1979 and 1989 and concludes that “by the end of the 1980s, it was established that the oxidation of LDL was an important step in the process which led to atherosclerotic plaques.”
-Later research provided “compelling evidence that smoking causes oxidative modification of biologic components in humans.2 Gillies (2011, p.
-120) points out that this evidence alone did not establish a confirmed mechanism linking smoking with heart disease, because the required oxidation needs to occur in the artery wall, not in the bloodstream, and it fell to later research to establish this missing piece.3 Thus, through a process involving multiple studies over two decades, a plausible set of causal mechanisms between smoking and atherosclerosis was established.
+Later research (Morrow et al., 1995, p.
+1201) provided “compelling evidence that smoking causes oxidative modification of biologic components in humans.”2 Gillies (2011, p.
+120) points out that this evidence alone did not establish a confirmed mechanism linking smoking with heart disease because the required oxidation needs to occur in the artery wall, not in the bloodstream, and it fell to later research to establish this missing piece.3 Thus, through a process involving multiple studies over two decades, a plausible set of causal mechanisms between smoking and atherosclerosis was established.

 18.3 Causal mechanisms in accounting research

-Gow et al. (2016) suggest that accounting researchers can learn from fields such as epidemiology, medicine, and political science.
-These fields grapple with observational data and eventually draw inferences that are causal.
+Gow et al. (2016) suggest that accounting researchers can learn from fields such as epidemiology, medicine, and political science, which grapple with observational data yet eventually draw inferences that are causal.
 While randomized controlled trials are a gold standard of sorts in epidemiology, it is often unfeasible or unethical to use such trials.
 For example, in political science, it is impossible to randomly assign countries to treatment conditions such as democracy or socialism.
 Nevertheless, these fields have often been able to draw plausible causal inferences by establishing clear mechanisms, or causal pathways, from putative causes to putative effects.

 18.4 Discussion questions